 Current chapter president: Jillian Levis 540-536-3650 for more information.

 We have two General Meetings a year, a luncheon meeting in October, and a Christmas dinner meeting with the United Methodist Men in December.
 At these meetings, which are open to all women, our circles come together for food, fellowship, and a program.
 We also sponsor a women’s retreat in Kobler Hall each spring, open to all women.
 We have three circles that feature a variety of programs designed to promote spiritual growth, nurturing for the community, highlighting social action issues, and education for mission work.

 To find a circle or learn of UMW activities and events, contact Jillian Levis.

 Walk to Emmaus

 While they were talking and discussing, Jesus himself came near and walked with them. - Luke 24:15

 The walk to Emmaus is an experience of Christian spiritual renewal and formation that begins with a three-day short course in Christianity.
 It is an opportunity to meet Jesus Christ in a new way as God’s grace and love is revealed to you through other believers.
 Following the three-day experience, participants are encouraged to participate in small groups to support one another in their ongoing walks with Christ.
 Through the formational process of accountable discipleship in small groups and participation in the Emmaus community, each participant’s individual gifts and servant-leadership skills are developed for use in the local church and its mission.
 Participants are encouraged to find ways to live out their individual call to discipleship in their home, church, and community.
-The objective of Emmaus is to inspire, challenge, and equip the local church members for Christian action in their homes, churches, communities and places of work.
+The objective of Emmaus is to inspire, challenge, and equip the local church members for Christian action in their homes, churches, communities, and places of work.
 Emmaus lifts up a way for our grace-filled lives to be lived and shared with others.
-If you would like more information, or would like to take the Walk to Emmaus, please contact Lynda Swanlund or John Mann.
+If you would like more information or would like to take the Walk to Emmaus, please contact Lynda Swanlund.